frankieroberto/nhsnotes/app/posts/week-25-away-days.md

 date: 2024-11-02
 ---

-This week was half term so I took the Monday off to take the kids to Legoland.
+This week was half term so I took Monday off to take the kids to Legoland.
 But the rest of the work was busy with work.

 Tuesday was a team away day in Leeds.
 The most interesting bit of the day for me was when most of the team visited the excellent accessibility lab set up there, and got to see our service being used with the screen-reader software JAWS.
 Many of the problems found were already on our backlog, but seeing the issues being demonstrated in person was hugely valuable.